What is IVR and how can a business automate payment collection using IVR?

 An IVR Payment System or Telephone Payment System, can make it easy for your customers to make payments and eliminate loads of man hours accepting payments over the phone using traditional methods.
 Some of the benefits of IVR Payments | Pay by Phone:

 With the Agile Payments interactive voice response (IVR) system, customer service time spent answering phone calls and entering transactions manually can be eliminated.
 Customers no longer have to wait on hold waiting for a customer service rep to answer, improving timely payments and providing better customer satisfaction.
 Payment via Phone solutions make your customer experience better.
+Here are top 3 things to look for in your IVR payment partner.

 Virtually any organization who has receivables or collects donations can benefit from an IVR payment solution, and new use cases are being discovered all the time.
 In one case a marketplace organization employed IVR for the purpose of capturing cart abandonment opportunities, where upon a successful call the IVR system completed a new customer payment via the IVR payment gateway integration.